 Henry Elliot Johnston

 In 1866, Johnston married Harriet Lane, a socialite and niece to former U.S. President James Buchanan.
 They had two sons, both of whom were affected by a sudden, unknown illness that left both boys physically impaired with hearts weakened by rheumatic fever.
-The Johnstons widely sought medical advice and treatment but to no avail.
-One son died at home in 1881 and the other died a year and a half later; they were 15 and 12 years old.
+The Johnstons widely sought medical advice and treatment, to no avail.
+One son died at home in 1881, and the other died the following year; they were fifteen and twelve years old.

 Eventually treating over 60,000 children a year, the Harriet Lane Home became a pioneer treatment, teaching, and research clinic.
-In 1972, the Harriet Lane Home closed giving way to the modern Edwards A. Park Building.
-The Harriet Lane Home building itself was demolished in 1974.
-In 2006 the Harriet Lane Clinic was relocated to the new David M. Rubenstein Child Health Building.
-The Harriet Lane Outpatient Clinics continue to serve thousands of children today, and the widely used manual for pediatric house officers, The Harriet Lane Handbook, bears his wife’s name.
+In 1972, the Harriet Lane Home closed, giving way to the Edwards A. Park Building.
+The Harriet Lane Home building was demolished in 1974.
+In 2006, the Harriet Lane Clinic was relocated to the David M. Rubenstein Child Health Building.
+The Harriet Lane Outpatient Clinics continue to serve thousands of children.